-The Committee noted the input from the pCODR Provincial Advisory Group (PAG), which requested information and clarification on treatment criteria for pembrolizumab. pERC noted that in KEYNOTE-024, the maximum number of cycles of pembrolizumab that patients received was 26 cycles, but patients were permitted up to 35 cycles. pERC recognized that the actual treatment duration of pembrolizumab is unknown as no patients received the full 35 cycles and that provinces would need to address this issue upon implementation of pembrolizumab funding. pERC also discussed an amendment in the KEYNOTE-024 trial that allowed re-treatment with pembrolizumab in the trial protocol.
-In the trial patients could receive re-treatment for up to 17 cycles if patients stopped receiving pembrolizumab after receiving 35 cycles for reasons other than disease progression or intolerability, or if patients attained a complete response and stopped treatment with pembrolizumab, they may be eligible for re-treatment with pembrolizumab was withheld for toxicity, patients were able to resume pembrolizumab if appropriate and when toxicity had improved. pERC felt that these criteria for re-treatment with pembrolizumab following a progression-free time period and toxicity interruption were reasonable.
+The Committee noted the input from the pCODR Provincial Advisory Group (PAG), which requested information and clarification on treatment criteria for pembrolizumab. pERC noted that in KEYNOTE-024, the maximum number of cycles of pembrolizumab that patients received was 26 cycles, but patients were permitted up to 35 cycles. pERC recognized that the treatment duration of pembrolizumab is unknown and that provinces would need to address this issue upon implementation of pembrolizumab funding. pERC also discussed an amendment in the KEYNOTE-024 trial that allowed re-treatment with pembrolizumab in the trial protocol.
+In the trial patients could receive re-treatment for up to 17 cycles if patients stopped receiving pembrolizumab after receiving 35 cycles for reasons other than disease progression or intolerability, or if patients attained a complete response and stopped treatment with pembrolizumab, they may be eligible for re-treatment with pembrolizumab upon experiencing disease progression. pERC noted that in the trial, if pembrolizumab was withheld for toxicity, patients were able to resume pembrolizumab if appropriate and when toxicity had improved. pERC felt that these criteria for re-treatment with pembrolizumab following a progression-free time period and toxicity interruption were reasonable.

-pERC also discussed that the possibility of pseudoprogression (where some patients technically meet Response Evaluation Criteria in Solid Tumors [RECIST] guideline for disease progression, but do not have true progression) for patients on immunotherapy appears less common in lung cancer (approximately 5%) than in other diseases such as melanoma. pERC also noted that the results of the KEYNOTE-024 trial cannot be generalized to patients for whom tissue biopsy is not feasible, or where the tissue specimen is inadequate to determine PD-L1 status; therefore, the Committee does not recommend reimbursement for patients whose PD-L1 status cannot be determined.
+pERC also discussed that the possibility of pseudoprogression (where some patients technically meet Response Evaluation Criteria in Solid Tumors [RECIST] guideline for disease progression, but do not have true progression) for patients on immunotherapy appears less common in lung cancer (approximately 5%) than in other diseases such as melanoma. pERC also noted that the results of the KEYNOTE-024 trial cannot be generalized to patients for whom tissue biopsy is not feasible, or where the tissue specimen is inadequate to determine PD-L1 status; therefore, the Committee concluded that the recommendation does not include these groups of patients.